Hospital seeks students for summer experiences helping patients

 It’s the time of year every student looks forward to – summer.
 They don’t have to worry about classes, tests or homework.
 But for some teens, volunteering is on their to-do list.
 Why?
 To help figure out if a certain career is or isn’t right for them.

-Carle Foundation Hospital is now recruiting teen volunteers for the summer.
+Carle Foundation Hospital each spring recruits teen volunteers for the summer.
 High school students 14 and older are eligible to take part.
 The minimum commitment is one three-hour shift per week, and teens start around the end of May or the beginning of June.

 Coordinator of Student Volunteer Programs Abby Brooks was a volunteer at Carle when she was 14.